 1. When would a clinician use the Miracle Question?

 The Miracle Question is a goal setting question that is useful when a client simply does not know what a preferred future would look like.
 It can be used with individuals to set the course for therapy, with couples, to clarify what each person needs from each other and with families, who too often see one person as the culprit.
-By using the Miracle Question and asking each person what a better life would look like, the system sees perhaps for the first time, what others need from each other.
+By using the Miracle Question and asking each person what a better life would look like, it is apparent, perhaps for the first time, what others need from each other.

 2. What does it look like?